 When taking a bus, train or a plane, the best practice is to keep all your valuables and electronics with you in your carry-on bag.

 This includes your medications, passport, wallet, money, phone, laptop and any important travel documents.
-The only thing in your checked bag should be items of low value such as clothes and toiletries.

 And keep your carry-on bag on the seat with you!
 When you go to sleep, wrap it around your arm or your leg, or sleep on top of the bag itself so that someone wouldn’t be able to take it without waking you up.